 The University’s prerequisites are enlisted here.

-An essential requirement for this course is that students can program already or are willing to bring themselves up to speed with essential programming skills.
+There are a few things you have to be to know before you join this course, and you will not have time to learn it on-the-fly: An essential requirement for this course is that students can program already.
 In Core I and Core IIB, we mainly rely on Python and C, so some knowledge in these two languages (not expert, but decent) is extremely important.
 Core IIA will use R, which will be easy to learn with prior knowledge of C and Python.
+Besides C and Python, you have to know your maths.
+You have to be really good in it.

 We provide some self-assessment tests and material below.
 If you feel that you can master these challenges, then the MSc is the right programme for you.